 If you’re interested, you’ll need to see if there’s an opportunity near you with The Guide Dogs for the Blind Association and undergo an interview.

-:: Hopefully, that gives you loads of ideas and ways to donate to charity with spending too much money.
+Hopefully, that gives you loads of ideas and ways to donate to charity without spending too much money.
 Is there anything else you do that we’ve missed from the list?